Travel Insurance: 5 Coverage Options for Canadians Travelling Abroad

 Did you know there are at least five different travel insurance coverage options for Canadians to consider when travelling abroad?
 Depending on where you’re travelling to and for how long, it’s worth getting acquainted with the options available to you.

 Having the correct travel policy can provide you with peace of mind and reassurance while you’re travelling.
+For instance, if you happen to be travelling by boat, you can check out boat insurance in Alberta and boat insurance Red Deer options.
 Here are five coverage options to think about before your next trip.

 Emergency medical provides coverage in case of injury or sickness that requires an emergency hospital stay or emergency medical treatment while travelling abroad.